 Feldman Mortuary has been in this location since 1939 when 17th Avenue was known as hospital and funeral home row.
 This historic building was originally built for a silver baron’s private residence.
 Much of the original charm remains even as the property has transitioned to a bed and breakfast and then to a funeral home.
 In 1943, Aaron and Dorothy Cohen contracted with Abe Perlmutter to expand the chapel.

-In addition to the chapel, our building has gone through a number of renovations over the many years and is about to embark on yet another considerable change.
-We have listened to our community and have adopted a plan to include a new elevator, larger chapel, audio and visual upgrades in addition to completely being handicap accessible.
+In addition to the chapel, our building has gone through a number of renovations over the many years for that we have listened to our community and have installed an automated elevator, larger chapel, audio and visual upgrades in addition to completely being handicap accessible.

 There isn’t a day since I started in 1995 that goes by without the thought of relocating our funeral home.
 In an age of convenience, where a Starbucks and grocery store are on every corner, so too do families wish we were closer to their neighborhood.

 We could not be more central for the vast community we serve.
 Our Jewish community is spread out among Aurora to the East, Westminster/Arvada/Thornton/Broomfield/Boulder to the North, Lakewood and Jefferson County to the West and of course, Highlands Ranch and Douglas County to the South.
 We are easily accessible via large thoroughfares from our major highways.